-This KB covers general guidelines about TA workloads and appointments, special considerations for remote teaching and sample TA workload templates.
+This page covers provides guidelines about TA workloads and appointments, special considerations for remote teaching, and sample TA workload templates.

 TA workloads and appointments